twoyoung/lincoln-cinema-online-movie-ticket-booking-system/README.md

     ```
     pip install -r requirements.txt
     ```
-  - Setup database using the script create_db.py
+  - Setup database using the script create_db.py.
+After running the script, cinema.db will be generated under folder instance.
+If you want to visualize the data from SQLiteStudio, import the cinema.db to  SQLiteStudio
     ```
     ./.venv/bin/python create_db.py
     ```
-    cinema.db will be generated under folder instance
-  - If you want to visualize the data from SQLiteStudio, import the cinema.db to  SQLiteStudio
   - Populate database from db_data.json
     ```
     ./.venv/bin/python populateDatabaseFromJsonFileScript.py